Arborist Testing Information Brochure

 Your license will not be issued immediately after passing the exam.
 It could take several weeks before you are licensed to work.

-To make this proceed as quickly as possible return your insurance affidavit, application for criminal background check and appropriate fees as soon as possible.
-Your license will be issued only after positive confirmation of this information.
+To receive your license as quickly as possible return your insurance affidavit and appropriate fees as soon as possible.
+Your license will be issued only after receipt of the requested form and payment

 If you have questions regarding the arborist licensing process please call (207)287-3891 or email Arborist